-The changes have taken a significant step forward with the Health and Safety Reform Bill which was introduced to parliament on 10 March 2014 and is currently before the Transport and Industrial Relations Select Committee.
+Reform to health and safety rules has taken a significant step forward with the Health and Safety Reform Bill.
+Introduced to parliament on 10 March 2014, the Bill is currently before the Transport and Industrial Relations Select Committee.

 The legislation is expected to be enacted by the end of 2014 and, if so, will come into force in April 2015.